-(8) "Sales Charge" and "sales charges," as used in paragraph (d), shall mean all charges or fees that are paid to finance sales or sales promotion expenses, including front-end deferred and asset-based sales charges, excluding charges and fees for ministerial, recordkeeping or administrative activities and investment management fees.
-For purposes of this Rule, members may rely on the sales-related fees and charges disclosed in the prospectus of an investment company.

-(A) An "asset-based sales charge" is a sales charge that is deducted from the net assets of an investment company and does not include a service fee.

-(B) A "deferred sales charge" is [a sales charge that isdeducted from the proceeds of the redemption of shares by an investor, excluding any such charges that are (i) nominal and are for services in connection with a redemption or (ii) discourage short-term trading, that are not used to finance sales-related expenses, and that are credited to the net assets of the investment company] any amount properly chargeable to sales or promotional expenses that is paid by a shareholder after purchase but before or upon redemption.
+- (8) "Sales Charge" and "sales charges," as used in paragraph (d), shall mean all charges or fees that are paid to finance sales or sales promotion expenses, including front-end deferred and asset-based sales charges, excluding charges and fees for ministerial, recordkeeping or administrative activities and investment management fees.
+For purposes of this Rule, members may rely on the sales-related fees and charges disclosed in the prospectus of an investment company. - (A) An "asset-based sales charge" is a sales charge that is deducted from the net assets of an investment company and does not include a service fee. - (B) A "deferred sales charge" is [a sales charge that is deducted from the proceeds of the redemption of shares by an investor, excluding any such charges that are (i) nominal and are for services in connection with a redemption or (ii) discourage short-term trading, that are not used to finance sales-related expenses, and that are credited to the net assets of the investment company] any amount properly chargeable to sales or promotional expenses that is paid by a shareholder after purchase but before or upon redemption.

-(C) A "front-end sales charge" is a sales charge that is included in the public offering price of the shares of an investment company.

-(9) "Service fees," as used in paragraph (d), shall mean payments by an investment company for personal service and/or the maintenance of shareholder accounts.

-(10) The terms "underwriter," "principal underwriter," "redeemable security," "periodic payment plan," "open-end management investment company," and unit investment trust," shall have the same definitions used in the [Investment Company Act of 1940] 1940 Act.

-(11) A "fund of funds" is an investment company that invests any portion of its assets only in the securities of registered open-end investment companies or registered unit investment trusts, and that limits its other investments to Government securities and short term paper.
-An "acquiring company" or "acquired company" in a fund of funds is the investment company that purchases or otherwise acquires the securities of another investment company and an "acquired company" is the Page 36 of 54 investment company whose securities are acquired. shall have the same meaning as defined in Section 12(d)(1)(G) of the 1940 Act.

-(12) "Investment companies in a single complex" are any two or more companies that hold themselves out to investors as related companies for purposes of investment and investor services.
+- (C) A "front-end sales charge" is a sales charge that is included in the public offering price of the shares of an investment company. - (9) "Service fees," as used in paragraph (d), shall mean payments by an investment company for personal service and/or the maintenance of shareholder accounts. - (10) The terms "underwriter," "principal underwriter," "redeemable security," "periodic payment plan," "open-end management investment company," and unit investment trust," shall have the same definitions used in the [Investment Company Act of 1940] 1940 Act. - (11) A "fund of funds" is an investment company that invests any portion of its assets in the securities of registered open-end investment companies or registered unit investment trusts.
+An "acquiring company" in a fund of funds is the investment company that purchases or otherwise acquires the securities of another investment company and an "acquired company" is the investment company whose securities are acquired. - (12) "Investment companies in a single complex" are any two or more companies that hold themselves out to investors as related companies for purposes of investment and investor services.